danieljohnmiller/event-manager/README.md

 <!-- USAGE EXAMPLES -->
-## Usage
+##  Essential Concepts

-todo - briefly mention type safety and argument exceptions.
+There are a few important concepts to understand before working with event manager.

-### Creating Event Manager Instance
+### Event ID Type

 The class `EventManager<TEventId>` is a generic class that allows you to manage events of different types.
 The generic type parameter `TEventId` specifies the type that events will be identified with.
 For example,